-Chancellor's Research Fellow / Senior Lecturer School of Life Sciences andrew.care@uts.edu.au
+Senior Lecturer School of Life Sciences andrew.care@uts.edu.au

-Andrew Care is a Chancellor's Research Fellow who creatively blends Synthetic Biology with Nanoscience to solve problems in biotechnology and biomedicine.
+Andrew Care is a Senior Lecturer and Academic Director of the Biomanufacturing Immersion Facility (BIF).
+His research creatively blends Synthetic Biology with Nanoscience to solve problems in biotechnology and biomedicine.
 In the Care Lab, we take protein nanoparticles found in nature and re-engineer them into innovative tools for drug delivery, vaccine development, and biocatalysis... it's a lot of fun!

-Keywords: Synthetic biology, Nanomedicine, Protein engineering, Cancer, Alzheimer's
+Keywords: Synthetic biology, Nanomedicine, Bioprocessing, Cancer, Alzheimer's